skip to Main Content

 How The Adoption Process Works In Alberta

-The Requirements For Adopting A Stepchild
+The Requirements For Adoption of a Stepchild in Alberta

 An adoptive parent will assume the rights, duties, and responsibilities of the child.
-The Court must be satisfied that the adopting parent is capable of becoming a parent to the child and that it is in the best interests of the child to be adopted.
+The Court must be satisfied that the adopting parent is capable of becoming a parent to the child, and that it is in the best interests of the child to be adopted.

 Legal Outcomes of an Adoption